Life: Cells

 Cells are the basic unit of structure in every living thing, and all cells arise from pre-existing cells by division.
 Cell theory was formulated by Henri Dutrochet, Theodor Schwann, Rudolf Virchow and others during the early nineteenth century, and subsequently became widely accepted.
 The activity of an organism depends on the total activity of its cells, with energy flow occurring within and between them.
 Cells contain hereditary information that is carried forward as a genetic code during cell division.

 There are two primary types of cells, reflecting their evolutionary origins.
-Prokaryote cells lack a nucleus and other membrane-bound organelles, although they have circular DNA and ribosomes.
+Prokaryotic cells lack a nucleus and other membrane-bound organelles, although they have circular DNA and ribosomes.
 Bacteria and Archaea are two domains of prokaryotes.
-The other primary type is the eukaryote cell, which has a distinct nucleus bound by a nuclear membrane and membrane-bound organelles, including mitochondria, chloroplasts, lysosomes, rough and smooth endoplasmic reticulum, and vacuoles.
+The other primary type is the eukaryotic cell, which has a distinct nucleus bound by a nuclear membrane and membrane-bound organelles, including mitochondria, chloroplasts, lysosomes, rough and smooth endoplasmic reticulum, and vacuoles.
 In addition, their DNA is organised into chromosomes.
 All species of large complex organisms are eukaryotes, including animals, plants and fungi, though with a wide diversity of protist microorganisms.
 The conventional model is that eukaryotes evolved from prokaryotes, with the main organelles of the eukaryotes forming through endosymbiosis between bacteria and the progenitor eukaryotic cell.

 The molecular mechanisms of cell biology are based on proteins.
-Most of these are synthesised by the ribosomes through an enzyme-catalyzed process called protein biosynthesis.
+Most of these are synthesised by the ribosomes through an enzyme-catalysed process called protein biosynthesis.
 A sequence of amino acids is assembled and joined based upon gene expression of the cell's nucleic acid.
 In eukaryotic cells, these proteins may then be transported and processed through the Golgi apparatus in preparation for dispatch to their destination.

 Cells reproduce through a process of cell division in which the parent cell divides into two or more daughter cells.
 For prokaryotes, cell division occurs through a process of fission in which the DNA is replicated, then the two copies are attached to parts of the cell membrane.
 In eukaryotes, a more complex process of mitosis is followed.
 However, the result is the same; the resulting cell copies are identical to each other and to the original cell (except for mutations), and both are capable of further division following an interphase period.

 Most species of multicellular plants, animals and fungi as well as many protists are capable of sexual reproduction.
 Sexual reproduction, involving a meiotic process, is considered to have arisen very early in the evolution of eukaryotes.